 This type of claim may be covered by the general liability policy of the municipality.
 The general liability insurance policy typically requires the insurance company to provide and pay for the lawyers to defend the municipality against the claim.
 Insurance companies also generally provide legal defense for claims arising from automobile accidents and claims of wrongful termination by former employees among others.

-The Mayor, manager or municipal attorney should send a copy of any letters or legal papers concerning the issue to the municipality's insurance broker.
+The mayor, manager, or municipal attorney should send a copy of any letters or legal papers concerning the issue to the municipality's insurance broker.
 The insurance company will review the claim to make sure it is covered by the policy.
 The municipal attorney should also review the policy and the claim in case the insurance company denies coverage.
 If the claim is covered, the insurance company will choose the lawyers to conduct settlement discussions and defend the municipality in court, if necessary.

-Just because the insurance company is providing the legal defense does not mean the municipal attorney is not needed.
+Just because the insurance company is providing the legal defense does not mean a municipal attorney is not also needed.
 The municipality is only protected up to the limits of its insurance coverage.
 There may come a time in the course of a lawsuit when the outcome of a decision that must be made may not serve the best interests of both the municipality and the insurance company.
-Often these times occur during settlement discussions.
+Often, these times occur during settlement discussions.
 The municipal attorney should monitor the insurance company's defense and should always be available and present when necessary to protect the municipality's best interests.
 See the section on Risk Management for additional information on this topic.

-The municipality needs to sue.
-A legal opinion is often the best starting point if the municipality has been wronged in some manner and is considering filing a lawsuit.
+The municipality needs to sue: A legal opinion is often the best starting point if the municipality has been wronged in some manner and is considering filing a lawsuit.
 Ask the attorney to evaluate whether the municipality's claim is likely to succeed in court.
 The attorney might also be asked to discuss options, the prospects for settlement without going to court, the potential financial impact if the municipality loses, and the expected legal costs of the lawsuit.
-The likelihood of success in court is particularly important because in Alaska the courts will often require the losing party to pay all or a portion of the costs and attorney fees of the party who wins.
+The likelihood of success in court is particularly important because, in Alaska, the courts will often require the losing party to pay all or a portion of the costs and attorney fees of the party who wins.